 The top three locations held true across every demographic variable.

 Figure 3.
-Online survey responses to the question: "Choose the top three locations where it is most important to you to improve walking"
+Online survey responses to the question: "Choose the top three locations where it is most important to you to improve walking."
+(Survey respondents could choose more than one answer.)

 Where are investments in walking most important?